 Prior to joining Stoll Berne, Maddie served as a law clerk for the Honorable Scott Shorr (Oregon Court of Appeals).

 Emily is an associate in the firm’s litigation group where she focuses on complex litigation matters.
 She was an integral part of the trial team, representing victims of the 2020 Oregon fires against PacifiCorp, in which the jury found in favor of the class after a two-month trial.
-Emily was also a key member of the team representing the State of Oregon in litigation against Monsanto for damages to the state’s public trust resources from PCB contamination, obtaining the largest environmental settlement in Oregon History, and she is a member of the team representing the City of Seattle and the State of Delaware in PCB litigation against Monsanto.
-Emily currently serves on the board of governors of the Oregon Trial Lawyers Association and serves as co-chair of the Oregon Trial Lawyers New Lawyers section.
+Emily was also a key member of the team representing the State of Oregon in litigation against Monsanto for damages to the state’s public trust resources from PCB contamination, obtaining the largest environmental settlement in Oregon history as well as a member on the team for the City of Seattle which also obtained an environmental settlement against Monsanto.
+Emily is a member of the teams representing the States of Maryland and Delaware in separate PCB litigation lawsuits against Monsanto.

 Prior to joining Stoll Berne, Emily was an Associate Attorney for another Portland law firm where she practiced personal injury litigation.
 She served as a law clerk in the Civil Enforcement Division – Financial Fraud & Consumer Protection for the Oregon Department of Justice.
 Working in the Civil Enforcement Division – Finance Fraud & Consumer Protection, Emily focused on Oregon’s Unlawful Trade Practices Act violations, civil investigative demands, and settlement proposals.